lsonline-fr/Ghost-Fluent-UI/README.md

 ### Local deployment test

-Among the different gulp tasks, one of thme consist to deploy automatically the theme into the target Ghost environment.
+Among the different gulp tasks, one of them consists to deploy automatically the theme into the target Ghost environment.

 It is possible to test it locally: